fbgallet/roam-extension-find-replace/README.md

 - **Find & Replace: in block or Selection of blocks (frs)**:

 Replace, in current block or in the selected block (blue highlighted with mouse or Shift + Up or Down) a given string with another.
-The string to find can be case insensitive or be a Regex expression (see below for details).
-Only expanded blocks are processed.
+Only expanded (i.e. visible) blocks are processed.
+The string to find can be case insensitive or be a Regex expression (see 'About Regex support' section below for details).
 In option (see setting panel above), inline block references and embeded blocks can be also processed.
 Find & Replace be used to remove some content in bulk: enter the content to remove in the Find field, and let the Replace field blank.
-It can also be used to change the case of some text, see 'About Regex support' section below.
+It can also be used to change the case of some text, thanks to Regex.

 - **Find & Replace: in Page zoom (frp)**: